vbrozik/cp-snmp/README.md

 It will add a temporary SNMP user, run `snmpwalk` on few usual OIDs and then run `snmpwalk` on the custom OIDs.
 Check if there are the wanted OIDs with expected values.

+If complaints about `configuration lock present` appear, run `clish -c 'lock database override'` to override the lock.

 ### Preparing snmp tools

 You can prepare the default parameters for the Net-snmp tools .
 The following settings were